1. General Questions

 What should I do in an emergency?

-If it’s during normal business hours, call our regular number (860-953-3553) so that our staff can advise you.
+If it’s during normal business hours, call our regular number (860-953-3553) so our staff can advise you.
 We do our best to accommodate our patients whenever possible.
 If it is after our normal business hours, please call an emergency hospital.

 What emergency hospitals do you recommend?